SalviaSage/Translingual-Phonetic-Alphabet/README.md

 https://github.com/SalviaSage/Translingual-Phonetic-Alphabet/issues

-Also of note, I have written a "thesis" on the subject of Articulatory Phonetics:\
+Also of note, I have written a "scientific literary work" on the subject of Articulatory Phonetics:\
 https://gist.github.com/SalviaSage/1e7671e4cec5044a88398cce24c57abf
-The alphabet I created, of course correlates with that work.

 *"GitHub" is where I aim to host the entirety of the project in its electronic format forever unless otherwise.
 I will not be creating a print form of this project as I find no need to do so, but I do not object to that notion otherwise.*

 ~~~
-Copyright 2021 SalviaSage
+Copyright 2021-20** SalviaSage

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.